brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I swapped the standard Smartwater bottle caps with [these push/pull 28mm caps](https://www.amazon.com/dp/B0D6L4LRYY).
 I liked these caps for a few reasons:
 * They are sturdy and eliminate the possibility of loosing a cap.
-* They can be closed securely to avoid losing water during those times (more often than you think) when you are hiking in positions that turn your pack sideways or upside down.
+* They can be closed securely to avoid losing water during those times (more often than you think) when you are hiking in positions that turn your pack sideways and/or upside down.
 * The caps can be opened/closed hands-free, thus limiting the amount of dirty hand contact with the part of the bottle that goes in your mouth.